sysgears/grain/docs/latest.md

 ### Source processing configuration

-This settings can be used for excluding files or directories located in the source folders, or for defining assets that must be copied to the destination folder without additional processing.
+These settings can be used for excluding files or directories located in the source folders, or for defining assets that must be copied to the destination folder without additional processing.

-`excludes` - a list of regular expressions that match locations of files or directories that must be completely excluded from processing.
+* `excludes`, a list of regular expressions that match the locations of files or directories that must be completely excluded from processing.
 These files are ignored by Grain and won't be copied to the destination directory.
-Default:
+Defaults
+to:

 ``` groovy:nl
 excludes = ['/sass/.*', '/src/.*', '/target/.*']
 ```

-`binary_files` - a list of regular expressions that match locations of binary files.
-Binary files are excluded from processing, but, contrary to the files from the excludes list, will be copied to the destination directory.
-Default:
+* `binary_files`, a list of regular expressions that match the locations of binary files.
+The binary files are excluded from processing, but, contrary to the files from the excludes list, they'll be copied to the destination directory.
+Defaults to:

 ``` groovy:nl
 binary_files = [/(?i).*\.(png|jpg|jpeg|gif|ico|bmp|swf ... eot|otf|ttf|woff|woff2)$/]
 ```

-`non_script_files` - a list of regular expressions that match locations of files which content (see [file source](#page-file-source)) must be left unprocessed.
-The file headers still will be parsed, which is useful when you need to pass some configuration options, but do not want Grain to run embedded Groovy code.
-Default:
+* `non_script_files`, a list of regular expressions that match the locations of files with the content (see [file source](#page-file-source)) that must not be processed.
+The file headers are still parsed, which is useful when you need to pass some configuration options, but don't want Grain to run embedded Groovy code.
+Defaults to:

 ``` groovy:nl
 non_script_files = [/(?i).*\.(js|css)$/]